 COBRA Continuation Coverage is available to you and other members of your family when you lose your group health coverage.
 The right to COBRA Continuation Coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 COBRA Continuation Coverage can become available to you when you would otherwise lose your group health coverage.

 COBRA Continuation Coverage is a continuation of Plan coverage when coverage would otherwise end because of a qualifying event.
 Specific qualifying events are listed in your Summary Plan Description (SPD).
 The Fund offers COBRA Continuation Coverage to each person who is a qualified beneficiary.
 You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of a qualifying event.

 If you have a newborn child, adopt a child, or have a child placed with you for adoption while COBRA Continuation Coverage is in effect, you may add the child to your coverage.
-To do so, you must notify the Fund Office of the birth or placement and provide a completed Enrollment Form and other necessary documentation, such as a birth certificate.
+To do so, you must notify the Fund Office of the birth or placement and provide a completed Dependent Addition Request Form and other necessary documentation, such as a birth certificate.
 Children born, adopted, or placed for adoption have the same COBRA rights as a spouse or dependents who were covered by the Plan.
 Like all qualified beneficiaries with COBRA Continuation Coverage, continued coverage depends on timely and uninterrupted payments on their behalf.

 This is a summary of your COBRA Continuation Coverage rights.
 For additional information refer to your Summary Plan Description (SPD).